RichardValerosoUniverse/World-at-35/README.md

 72. UST in Manila City
 73. MRT Lines 1 to 3 and MRT Line 7 in MM
 74. Mall Of Asia in Pasay City
-75. Davao City Mental Hospital Corporation Entrance Gate & Exit Gate along J.P.
+75. Davao City Mental Hospital Corporation's Entrance Gate & Exit Gate along J.P.
 Laurel Avenue, Bajada, Davao City
 76. Robinsons Magnolia in QC
 77. Bangko Sentral ng Pilipinas in Davao City
 78. Office of the President of the Republic of the Philippines